Junctions, strings, clocks and gravitational memory in three dimensional dS space: Perturbative Analysis

 As $\tau_d = (t_1 - t_2)/2$ and $\sigma_d = (\phi_1 - \phi_2)/2$ (see \eqref{Eq:embed}), the above implies that the transient modes exist self-consistently only if there is gravitational memory in the infinite past and future in the form of the time and angular reparametrizations at the equator.
 Furthermore, the transient modes can be decoded from the gravitational memory in the infinite past or future while the persistent modes are not associated with such memory at this order.
-These features are present for a \textit{generic} solution.
+These features are present for a \textit{generic} transient solution as will be explicitly shown in Sec. \ref{Sec:EM}.

-Furthermore, we note in \eqref{Eq:sec-vars} that retaining only the transient modes $\mathcal{A}_i$ renders $\tau_{d,2}$ monotonic in time implying that the increasing time shift between the two fragments of the sphere at the junction sets up a clock.
-Similarly, any transient mode sets up its own clock without the need of any external observer as $\tau_{d,2}$ is generically monotonic in the far past and future when the transient excitation is practically non-existent.
+We note from \eqref{Eq:sec-vars} that retaining only the transient modes $\mathcal{A}_i$ renders $\tau_{d,2}$ monotonic in time implying that the increasing time shift between the two fragments of the sphere at the junction sets up a monotonic clock.
+We find that $\tau_{d,2}$ is generically monotonic in the far past and future when the transient excitation is practically non-existent.
+In Section \ref{Sec:EM}, we demonstrate that $\tau_{d,2}$ is a clock variable that emerges from gravitational memory in the infinite past, along with the transient modes of the string.
+This gravitational memory is encoded only in the angular shift $\lim_{\tau\rightarrow\pm\infty}\sigma_{d,2}$ at the junction in the infinite past.